bramus/mastodon-redirector/README.md

     - Firefox: Coming soon!
 - Git clone this repo and [load it unpacked](https://developer.chrome.com/docs/extensions/mv3/getstarted/development-basics/#load-unpacked).

+If you can’t or won’t run the extension, you can use [the bookmarklet](./bookmarklet/) which also does the job.

 ## Usage

 - Make sure you configure the extension once installed.
 To do this, right click on the extension icon and choose “Options”